 Instructors: Alison Keller & Andrew Steinman | Spring 2018

 Serving as my final course in the Graduate Certificate in Educational Technology program, CEP 812 encapsulated categorically defining and proposing solutions to systemic problems in education.
-In collaboration with classmates and utilizing Warren Berger’s “Why/What If/How” problem solving process, as discussed in A More Beautiful Question, I researched and developed a proposal redefining the evolving role of educators.
-Additionally, I studied the impact that one’s infodiet has on their perception of the world and how curiosity can be fostered to enhance classroom learning experiences.
+The course focused on the ways we can use a range of technologies to address teaching and education-related problems.
+In collaboration with a think tank of peers, and utilizing Warren Berger’s “Why/What If/How” problem solving process as discussed in A More Beautiful Question, I researched and developed a proposal redefining the evolving role of educators.
+Additionally, I critically examined the impact one’s “info diet” has on their perception of the world and how curiosity can be fostered to enhance classroom learning experiences.

 CEP 820: Teaching Students Online